 Now that we have our campaign report open, we can see that our Pay Per Click campaign generated us the most traffic with 3253 visitors in our month long campaign followed by our article within the April newsletter generating 214 visits.

 However, our print ad only generated 2 visits.
 Can you now work out the cost per visitor?
 Which source is more cost effective?

 “It is important to establish which of your marketing activities were the most successful and which ones can be improved upon.
 This saves time and money when designing future campaigns because you will have data illustrating which channels are the most effective for your target audience.”

 Using this analytical data we can now view and compare all the other channels and mediums used within our campaign and the medium which generated the most amount of traffic at the lowest cost.

-Online seems to be the focus for many construction companies as they ditch the expensive traditional methods of advertising and promotion to new methods such as email and search.
-What many marketers fail to realise is that each medium can work much more effectively when they are integrated.
-No medium will work on its own.
+Online continues to be the focus for many ambitious construction companies as they integrate traditional methods of advertising and promotion with new methods such as landing pages, email and search.

 Most marketers realise that each medium can work much more effectively when they are integrated – No medium will work with maximum effect on its own – but some find it hard to find the time or the tools to measure their efforts effectively.
 Hopefully this post will help those in that position and enable more marketers to measure quickly, confidently and effectively.